In Tring, malting barley, straw plaiting, silk throwing, canvas

 manufacture of flour.

-My thanks go to the late Mrs Heather Pratt, grand-daughter of William Mead
+My thanks go to Mrs Heather Pratt, grand-daughter of William Mead

 uncle were proprietors of the Tring Dockyard, for allowing me to use their

 family photographs and papers.
-I am also grateful to the
+I am also grateful to Paul

-informative tour of the mill and its packaging plant (and also
+Flour Mill, for an interesting and informative tour of the mill and

 some free samples of the product) and to Wendy Austin for her help